Thai Visas : How to stay long term in Thailand ?

 - You're married to a Thai?
-That's easy, marriage visa.
+Even easier, marriage visa.

 - You're over 50?
 Go for a retirement visa or a Thai Elite Visa (if you don't want to have to renew it every year).

-So what's the best visa to stay long term in Thailand ?
+So what's the best visa for a long term stay in Thailand ?